-The Rotary Club of York has, for over 95 years, been making an impact on our local community in numerous ways.
+York Rotary has, for over 95 years, been making an impact on our local community in numerous ways.

-Some of the specific "physical" projects, with a lasting legacy, in which our Club has been involved are recorded here...
+Some of the specific "physical" projects, with a lasting legacy, which we has been involved in are recorded here...

 It was the idea of that year’s Club President, Vincent Fisher; the cost of £600 being met by the donations of Club Members.